 Baked version: preheat the oven to 325°F (165°C) with a rack in the middle of the oven.
 Bake the bars for 20-25 minutes for chewy granola bars or 25-30 minutes for crunchy bars.
 As soon as you remove the bars from the oven, press them down again with the back of a lightly oiled spatula.
 (This will give you more compacted granola bars.)
 Let the bars cool completely in the pan.
 Then remove the bars from the pan and cut them into 8-10 even bars.

-Store leftover bars covered in the refrigerator for up to a week.
+Store leftover bars covered in the refrigerator for 1 week.
 For longer term storage, freeze in an airtight container for 1-2 months.

 This recipe has been adapted from Minimalist Baker.